zerkotin/react/README.md

 - `npm run build`

 ### Development
 Provided that you already cloned and installed...
+Open 2 terminlas
-- `npm run watch` - from the 'rwsfolder'
+1. `npm run watch` - from the 'rwsfolder'
+2. `npm start`
 - Goto [localhost:8081](http://localhost:8081) in the browser